ajkendal/rest-countries-api/README.md

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 **Note: Delete this note and the content within this section and replace with your own learnings.**

+### Failsafe Data

+If the REST Countries API is unavailable, this project will automatically use a local `data.json` file located in `public/json/data.json` as a fallback to ensure the app remains functional.

 ### Useful resources